Q&A: High Intensity Training for Seniors

 In addition to being safer for your joints, high intensity strength training is also safer for the cardiovascular system than steady-state activities like jogging, cycling or using a stair climber or elliptical machine.
 The high intensity contractions that occur during resistance training enhance venous return which improves coronary artery blood flow (blood flow to the heart itself).
 Doug McGuff, MD explains this in detail in The Body by Science Question and Answer Book, and discusses an interesting study from the Journal of Cardiopulmonary Rehabilitation that showed circuit strength training was safer than treadmill walking; “30 of the 42 subjects had one or more cardiovascular complication (arrhythmia, angina, ischemia, hypertension, hypotension) during the aerobic exercises as compared to only 1 subject with complications during resistive exercises.”
 (Daub WD, et al. Strength training early after myocardial infarction.
 J Cardiopulm Rehabil.
 Mar-Apr;18(2):145-52.)

-Over the past two decades I have trained dozens of seniors including several in their 70′s and 80′s with a variety of medical conditions including several with severe spine conditions (one with a grade 3 spondylolisthesis) and not one has been injured doing high intensity training.
+Over the past two decades I have trained dozens of seniors including several in their seventies and eighties with a variety of medical conditions including several with severe spine conditions (and one middle-aged man with a grade-three spondylolisthesis) and not one has been injured doing high intensity training.

 How should high intensity training be performed by seniors?